lncm/pi-factory/docs/README.md

 * **Raspberry Pi**
     * Recommended: model 3B+
-    * Optional: case, heatsink, LAN cable
+    * Optional: case, heatsink, LAN cable, HDMI cable and monitor (for troubleshooting and issue tracking), Keyboard (to use for troubleshooting and issue tracking)

 * **microSD** card